nvsriram/solana-account-website/README.md

 # SolD: A Solana URI Data Editor

 This website acts as an editor for the [Solana Data Program V0](https://github.com/nvsriram/solana-data-account).
-It allows the user to view the data and associated metadata for a given Data Account or upload your own file using the Solana Data Program
+It allows the user to view/edit the data and associated metadata for a given Data Account or upload your own file using the Solana Data Program

 ## Usage instructions